The Literacy Committee

-At Whinhill, we love an author visit, and our first of the year saw us welcome Lindsay Littleson, author of The Titanic Detective Agency.
+At Whinhill, we love an author visit, we have welcomed Lindsay Littleson, author of The Titanic Detective Agency.
 This involved pupils from P4-7 and inspired many of them to seek out her books and even have a go of writing themselves.
 After receiving a grant from the Scottish Book Trust, we were able to invite a second author to speak to our pupils.
 This time, we welcomed AH Proctor, creator of the Thumble Tumble series.
 These books are filled with magic, folklore and are based on the Scottish island of Arran, engaging all our pupils instantly!
 She worked with P4-7 in a fantastically interactive session where they created their own potion and sampled some magic jellybeans!
 The pupils also had the opportunity to purchase signed books from the author and the school received a copy of each of her books for the library.

 Book Swap Boxes

 Our book swap boxes are still up and running for P1-3, P4-5 and P6-7 and pupils can manage these independently, swapping books for their own leisure and enjoyment.
 The literacy committee members keep these neat and tidy as well as updating the sign in/out sheets for their peers to make the most out of them.